 Take a peek inside Gwalior’s most luxurious hotel, order a beer or a glass of French wine, then rack up for a frame or two on the...

-Mouth-watering India and Continental dishes, as well as some Nepali and Marathi specialities, are served in the air-con restaurant or...
+Mouth-watering Indian and Continental dishes, as well as some Thai, Nepali and Marathi specialties, are served in the AC restaurant or...

 Jai Vilas Palace & Scindia Museum information